 The City of Palo Alto is endowed with a large population of magnificent trees, native and non-native, on public and private properties.
 Trees are a source of shade, air conditioning and other environmental benefits, providing quality of life and economic benefits to the community, residents and businesses.

 Palo Alto tree programs are aimed at sustaining trees in the challenging developed and natural areas that require careful planning and vigilant maintenance.
-The Urban Forest Master Plan structure targets important areas of environmental stewardship:
+The Urban Forest Master Plan was adopted by the City of Palo Alto on May 11, 2015 and targets important areas of environmental stewardship:

 Tree management programs

 Key staffing for both public and private program areas